enragedginger/clj-pool-party/README.md

 # clj-pool-party

-Simplistic object pooling library for Clojure.
+Simplistic, performant object pooling library for Clojure.
 Has no dependencies other than Clojure itself.
 Designed for multi-threaded environments.
 Supports virtual threads.

-NOTE: The API for this library is currently in alpha and is subject to change.
+NOTE: While this library is being used in at least one production environment, the API is subject to change.
-Please provide any feedback you may have on the usefulness of this library.
+Please provide any feedback you may have on the usefulness of this library with respect to your own object pooling use case.

 ## Rationale